elastic-rs/elastic/README.md

 [Docs](http://kodraus.github.io/rustdoc/elastic_types_codegen/)

 Provides compiler plugins and macros for the `elastic_types` crate, such as parsing a date format to an array of [Items](https://github.com/lifthrasiir/rust-chrono/blob/master/src/format/mod.rs#L161) at compile-time for efficient runtime date parsing.

-### elastic_client

-Provides the high-level, strongly-typed client on top of the low-level client and `elastic_types`.
-The direction of this crate isn't really decided yet, but I'm liking the idea of using closures to thread type info through a query builder, like the [C# client](https://github.com/elastic/elasticsearch-net).